 If any of this applies to you, our message is simple: It’s good to give generously, but it’s just as important to give effectively.
 The difference in effectiveness - the good done per dollar donated - between different charities can be startling.

 For an example of the difference that effectiveness can make, suppose we want to help people suffering from blindness:

 - In a developed country this would usually involve paying to train a guide dog and its new owner, which costs around $40,000.

-- For the same amount of money as training one guide dog, we could instead prevent 400-12000 years of blindness.
+- For the same amount of money as training one guide dog to help one person, we could instead prevent 400-12000 years of blindness.